procrastinate-org/procrastinate/docs/howto/defer.rst

 Defer a job if you can't access the task
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is useful if the code that defers jobs is not in the same codebase as the code that runs the jobs.
+This is useful if the code that defers jobs is not in the same code base as the code that runs the jobs.
 You can defer a job with just the name of its task.

 ::